 We are Trinity and Bonnie

 Trinity was born and raised in the Philippines.
-At the age of 27 he migrated to the United States with only two suitcases, a few dollars, and an employment contract that enabled him to have a successful career in IT.
+At the age of 27, he migrated to the United States with only a suitcase, a few dollars, and an employment contract that enabled him to have a successful career in IT.

 Bonnie was raised in a home with little money but lots of work ethic.
 She paid for her own college education working numerous jobs in order to graduate debt free.
 She ended up in an IT career even though her degree was in Counseling.
 It was there that she and Trinity met.

 Together we lived as frugal as our upbringing, props to our parents.
 We saved most of our income until one day we realized we no longer needed to continue spending 50 to 80 hours at insanely busy corporate jobs.